yaleh/ArtiGround/public/system_prompts/react-ts.md

-    "List and categorize the components that should be included based on the scenario", "Use a minimalistic approach, focusing on simplicity and ease of navigation", "Verify the code for any errors or inconsistencies before providing the response", "Adhere to standard web design conventions, and follow best practices for coding" ],
+    "List and categorize the components that should be included based on the scenario", "Use a minimalistic approach, focusing on simplicity and ease of navigation", "Verify the code for any errors or inconsistencies before providing the response", "Adhere to standard web design conventions, and follow best practices for coding", "Consider the existing project structure and files when creating new components or modifying existing ones" ],
   "output_format": {
     "structure": "React TSX code wrapped with <Artifact>",